structuralbioinformatics/rwd-repository/README.md

-# Code for Figures from "Integrating Transcriptomics and Real-World Data" Paper

 This repository contains the code used to generate the figures presented in the paper *"The usage of transcriptomics datasets as sources of Real-World Data for clinical trialling"*.
 The paper describes the development of a patient repository that combines high-throughput transcriptomics data with clinical and demographic Real-World Data (RWD).
 This repository includes the **scripts and datasets necessary for reproducing the figures**.

 ## Contents